American Shared Hospital Services (NYSEAMERICAN:AMS) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report released on Monday.
-The firm issued a hold rating on the stock.
+Analysts at StockNews.com began coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report released on Wednesday.
+The brokerage set a “hold” rating on the stock.

 American Shared Hospital Services engages in leasing radiosurgery and radiation therapy equipment to healthcare providers.
 Its equipment includes Gamma Knife, PBRT, and IGRT.
 The Gamma Knife radiosurgery equipment is a non-invasive treatment for malignant and benign brain tumors, vascular malformations and trigeminal neuralgia.